Staying Safe Around Street Dogs - UPSC Key Notes & Top 15 MCQs

 Tips for Tourists and Locals About Street Dogs

-1. Understanding Street Dog Behaviour
+1. Understanding Street Dog Behavior

 Many street dogs live in groups, as they are pack animals.
 These animals can protect each other and may become aggressive if they perceive a threat.
 Their reactions are often influenced by past experiences with humans.
 To avoid escalating tension, it’s important to avoid confrontation, keep calm, and walk slowly past the animals.
-Direct eye contact or sudden movements can be interpreted as threatening, triggering defensive behaviour.
+Direct eye contact or sudden movements can be interpreted as threatening, triggering defensive behavior.

 2. Practical Safety Tips Around Street Dogs